OpenUpSA/openupsa.github.io/_courses/analysing-data.md

 - outcome: Compose basic overviews of data utilising pivot tables
 - outcome: Combine different sources of data in order to enrich a dataset
 - outcome: Perform comprehensive spreadsheet functionality
-audience:
+audience: Anyone who uses data or would like to use data to find new insights, spot patterns, trends or anomalies, or communicate effectively using data to their intended audience.
-level: Introductory
+level: Basic to intermediate
 length: Two days
 comments: Very little data is ready for analysis without some cleaning required.
-It's therefore important to ensure that data cleaning is understood before data analysis is learnt.
-Participants must also have access to their own laptop, Excel / Open (Libre) Office, an activated google account, and a google chrome web browser installed on their laptops
+It's therefore important to ensure that <a href="#cleaningdataforstorytelling">data cleaning</a> is understood before data analysis is learnt.
+Participants must also have access to their own laptop, an activated Google account, and a Google Chrome web browser installed on their laptops
-modules:
 order: 4
 ---
 In today’s world, information is being transformed into data.
 Journalists need to understand how to analyse this data in order to discover new issues, gain a better understanding of the reality, and to be able to verify facts from sources.